 Taking creatine every other day isn’t necessary or likely to lead to increased benefits vs taking creatine every day.

-Once creatine is built up and the muscle is full (i.e. saturated), surplus energy stores exist in the muscle allowing you to work harder during exercise and increase strength and performance.
+Once creatine is built up and the muscle is full (i.e., saturated), surplus energy stores exist in the muscle, allowing you to work harder during exercise and increase strength and performance.

 With that said, let’s explore some potential benefits of taking creatine every other day.

-- Learn more about creatine in the article Types of Creatine.
+- Related: Types of Creatine.

 Benefits of Taking Creatine Every Other Day